Data Ethics

 • Longer survey and intake flows may include optional free-text context that a user chooses to submit.

-• Operational logs retain the minimum request metadata needed for abuse prevention, reliability checks, and audit trails.
+• Operational logs and stored trace/report records retain the minimum metadata needed for abuse prevention, reliability checks, and audit trails.

 Publication policy